-Another Bristol institution which recently opened a second branch, Rosemarino now serves up their Italian take on brunch to the masses in Clifton and Colston St. Their Rosemarino Breakfasts – whether veggie or regular, are packed full of quality ingredients, and I loved the addition of speck to their Eggs Bendict.
+Another Bristol institution which recently opened a second branch, Rosemarino serves up their Italian take on brunch to the masses in Clifton.
+Their Rosemarino Breakfasts – whether veggie or regular, are packed full of quality ingredients, and I loved the addition of speck to their Eggs Bendict.
 But the real star is ‘Tommy’s 1 Pan Wonder’ – bacon, onions, mushrooms and potatoes fried in a pan, with eggs cracked over the top and melted cheese.
 Woof.

 Great food, piled high and fairly priced in this small cafe at the bottom of St Michael’s Hill.
 I’m particularly fond of their skillet dishes, but even their egg & bacon sarnie is tip top.

 A different vibe to the other venues here; this cafe on Welsh Back (or its sisters in Clifton, Finzels Reach and Glouc Rd) is very minimalist and chic.
 The weekend menu is simple yet high quality (served until 2pm) and you can also rely on great coffee, alongside a lush selection of cakes and pastries.

 If it’s just coffee and a nibble you’re after…